-It is also well placed for taking boat trips to some of the other towns around the shores of the lake.
+The resort is also well placed for taking boat trips across Garda to some of the other towns around the shores of the lake.

 Arriving at Gardone from Salo (slightly to the south) your journey passes through villas, palms and olive plantations to reach 'Gardone Riviera'.
 The town is very pleasant, and pretty much dedicated to tourism, with cafes and restaurants along the lake shore, and the chance to enjoy a very pleasant promenade on a warm summer evening.

-Behind the lake frontage there is also a small historic centre to Gardone which is also very nice to explore and where you can find Gardone Tourist Office.
+Behind the lake frontage there is also a small historic centre to Gardone which is also nice to explore and where you can find Gardone Tourist Office.

-The most interesting attraction here is the "Il Vittoriale", the estate of the poet and extreme Italian nationalist Gabriele D'Annunzio.
+The most interesting attraction here is the "Il Vittoriale", the Art Deco estate of the poet and extreme Italian nationalist Gabriele D'Annunzio.

 Il Vittoriale is a fascinating monument to an unusual and flamboyant character and adventurer, and is exceptionally popular with visitors to Lake Garda (arrive early to avoid large queues).